 Today’s pergolas haven’t changed too much in functionality, but there are many different types of designs and materials at our disposal today that were not available thousands of years ago, this has led us to many new styles.

 I will break down the different types of styles below and whether they are attainable for the homeowner and DIY crowd.

-By using steel, which is such a strong material you can drastically alter the design of a pergola by eliminating the need for the traditional 4 post or column design, using steel you can have a pergola with 1, 2 or 3 support beams.
+By using steel, which is such a strong material you can drastically alter the design of a pergola by eliminating the need for the traditional 4 posts or column design, using steel you can have a pergola with 1, 2, or 3 support beams.

 This gives the pergola an “industrial feel” and would be better suited to professional builders for public spaces, also there would be little to no maintenance.

 While this is a nice option it is usually too costly and difficult for homeowners and does it yourselfers.

 Pergolas With a Sail Top

 These types of pergolas are more attainable for the homeowner but do have some disadvantages compared to other designs.

 Sail top pergolas can be built with either 3 or 4 posts and then have a sail connected across the tops of the posts to offer shade, they offer a more modern or chic look, with cleaner lines and little distraction from the structure itself.